 6.Communication.
 We are so used to use our mobile phone and social media to communicate, that a simple conversation face to face, seems now very hard to carry on, especially for kids that deal with cyberbullysm and they don’t how to ask for help anymore.

 7.Relationship with parents.
-I don’t know why parents, in this era, keep insisting on being their kids best mates.
-I mean, I do understand leaving space and learn through the kids experiences, but I think that at 13, 14, 15, 16,17 years old, if you have a problem that is bigger than you, you want to go and ask for help to someone who can actually handle these things for you.
+I don’t know why parents, in this era, keep insisting to be their kids best mates.
+I mean, I do understand leaving space and learn through the kids experiences, but I think that at 13, 14, 15, 16 ,17 years old, if you have a problem that is bigger than you, you want to go and ask for help to someone who can actually handle these things for you.

 Now, at 15/16 years old, would you go to your best friend to find a valid solution if the idiot at point 3 raped you during a party?
 I don’t think so, but you would go to someone with authority that you trust he is going to protect you and do something about it without putting you through other stress.
 This is called a parent.
 Kids need parents, not best friends, they have plenty of mates but there is a very dangerous lack of parenting around.